 As discussed, bare aluminum can corrode, and stainless steel can rust in the outdoors.
 Both metals must be maintained to prevent rust and/or corrosion with regular cleaning and covering when not in use.
 To reduce maintenance to a bare minimum and provide an attractive finish, the stainless steel cabinets manufactured by Brown Jordan Outdoor Kitchens can be powder coated in a variety of colors, textures, and metallics that are UV resistant.
 Aluminum outdoor kitchen cabinets can have powder coating as well, meaning that both metal surfaces require similar maintenance.

-Outdoor kitchen cabinets should be able to withstand weather effects and everyday wear and tear.
+Outdoor kitchen cabinets should be able to withstand weather effects and everyday wear and tear of outdoor cooking.
 Stainless steel is both heavier and denser than aluminum, which are two properties that are key for durability.
 Since aluminum is soft, structural integrity is a potential concern.
 Aluminum cabinets are susceptible to denting during use or during inclement weather.
 The last thing you want to worry about is a dented cabinet door, which is not only unsightly but can affect how the door opens and closes.

 One of the main purposes of outdoor kitchens is the ability to cook in the outdoors.
 As such, outdoor cabinetry should be able to handle heat.
 Aluminum has a higher conductivity for heat and a lower melting point than stainless steel.
 These properties mean that aluminum absorbs heat very easily and can become too hot to touch, lose strength, or even warp over time when exposed to cooking temperatures (400-600 degrees F), which renders it a less viable option for grill cabinets and cooktops.
 On the contrary, the 304 and 316 grades of stainless steel used for outdoor kitchen cabinets are very resistant to heat and there is no concern for heat-related effects.